jsnewby/rust_middleware/README.md

 `NODE_URL` - the URL of the æternity node `AESOPHIA_URL` - if present, the middleware will attempt to use this to decode contract calls, storing the function called, and its parameters
+`PID_FILE` - if present, the middleware stores its pid in this file `LOG_DIR` - if present, this directory is used for logs, otherwise stdout is used `DATABASE_URL` - PostgreSQL connection URL

 ## Supported queries
 ```